JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 - "I use one for practice direct to board.
 The magic ingredient for me is running a TS type pedal in front of it.
 It really tightens up the sound a lot.
 I recnt;y tried a few othee OD's in front but the TS is the only one that seems to work."
 - "it's warmer and smoother than any Recto I've heard"
 - "Its one of the best high gain pedals out.
 I wish I hadn't sold mine, its was built like a tank!"
 - "An Xotic RC Booster sounds very good in front of the V Twin.
 If you are using humbukers , you can drive the hell out of it.
 It screams. very thick saturated OD.
-Ilike it best in front of a clean amo just on the verge of break up."
+I like it best in front of a clean amp just on the verge of break up."
 - "2 days ago I took it out of the recording setup and plugged it into the power amp junction (under the chassis) of my MBMKIIB combo loaded with Yellow Jackets in Triode mode and an EVM12L.
 I set the vtwin on the right side channel mode 2 with the gain up about 1/3 to 1/2 way.
 This gives a slight breakup.
 Nice warm sound.
 Push the master up and you start getting into power tube distortion.
 Sweet.
 Then I stepped on my OCDv4.
 Holy #$^& !
 Here's the tone I've been searching for all my life.
 I can't stop playing.
 I haven't been this inspired in a long time.
 Turning off the OCD and switching on the BoR gave another inspiring tone.
 All of the sudden all my pedals sound freakin awesome!
 I hope the second honeymoon I'm on with the Vtwin never ends.:JAM"
 - "The clean channel, however, takes pedals just like a good tube amp, so I mainly use it with headphones, in the wee, small hours before sunrise.."
 - "It's that latency issue that really bugs me.
 I could never get used to that moment of dead silence in a live setting, so it was relegated to the studio"